wildcardcorp/castle.documentation/working-with-content/adding-content/adding-pages.rst

 .. include:: ../../_robot.rst

-Pages in Plone vary greatly, but are single "web pages," of one sort or another.
+Pages in Castle vary greatly, but all are single "web pages," of one sort or another.

-To add a page, use the *Add new...* menu for a folder:
+To add a page, use the **Add...** menu for a folder:

 .. code:: robotframework
    :class: hidden